condense/archived-select-om-all/README.md

 More recently Facebook released fixed-data-table which provides an efficient component for large tables of data.
 We use this in our solution.

+## Documentation

+Please see this [Google Doc](https://docs.google.com/a/condense.com.au/document/d/1LfdY2gxhAQWOBoB3YDIi10grwYYGEqeHOZDwEccdrbg/edit#) for the current API documentation.
+Feel free to comment if you have a suggestion to improve the documentation but use GitHub repo issues for feature requests and bugs.

 ## Setup

 Builds can use: